oubiwann/SFEF-2014-LFE/README.md

 ## Themeing

-You can give your slide deck a feel all your own
+You can give your slide deck a feel all your own by following these steps:

+1. TBD
+2. TBD

 ## License